 Bob Davis holds a Millwright Interprovincial Red Seal ticket and has been a Millwright Instructor for the past twenty-eight years, teaching both apprenticeship and foundation programs.
 He is an Instructor and Chair of the Millwright Department at Kwantlen Polytechnic University (KPU), where he has also been seconded to serve as an interim Associate Dean for the Faculty of Trades and Technology.
 For the last 18 years, he has also been actively involved in educational governance at KPU as an Education Council Member and Senator and Faculty representative on the Board of Governors.
 In addition to participating on a variety of local, provincial, and national committees, he volunteers for Canadian Apprenticeship Forum projects and has served on the BC Federation of Labour Apprenticeship and Skill Training Working Group and Canadian Labour Congress Apprenticeship Working Group.

 Peter Baker has an extensive background in training and development, project planning and project management.
-A member of the Squamish Nation, he is the Director of a newly formed Rights & Title department, where he draws on his strong background working with business partners and management consultation.
+A member of the Squamish Nation, and former Director of Rights & Title department, Peter now serves as Chief of Staff where he focuses on being an advisor, strategist, and liaison internally and externally on behalf of Chair and Council, overseeing all governance and administrative needs for Chair and Council.
 He has provided management expertise for funding, business plan development, employment and training, and business efficiencies.
 He has also consulted on a variety of hospitality, cultural and special events organizations, such as Klahowya Village in Stanley Park (Indigenous Tourism Association of BC) and the 2010 Aboriginal Pavilion for the Four Host First Nations at the Winter Olympics.
 Peter has a Bachelor of Arts from the University of Victoria in Political Science and a Masters in Education from Simon Fraser University.

 Mary-Anne Bowcott has been an integral part of raising awareness of the benefits of diversifying the trades workforce.
 She is a Red Seal Plumber, Class B Gas Fitter and Steep Slope Roofer.
 As the owner of Westcom Plumbing and Gas Ltd. and Westcom Roofing and Sheetmetal, she has received several industry awards for her leadership: the Sooke Chamber of Commerce’s Trade & Skilled Labour Excellence Award, the B.C.
 Construction Association’s Provincial Construction Leadership Award, the Canadian Construction Association’s Person of the Year Award, the Business Examiner Trade Business of the Year Award, and Camosun College’s Promising Alumni Award as well as Distinguished Alumni Award.
 She has participated in many forums and conferences to share insights on being a woman in trades, she is a co-founder and former Vice President of the BC Tradeswomen Society, and she also sat on the Governance Committee for the Construction Workforce Equity Committee, during which time she contributed to the creation of the Builders Code.